The Book of Matthew

 When the three Gospels are placed side by side:

 - Where Matthew follows Mark, the text is generally reliable.
 Matthew preserves Mark's narrative order, often with minor stylistic adjustments.
-The UPDV retains 88% of this material.
+The UPDV retains 88% of these verses.

 - Where Matthew shares sayings with Luke (Q material), the text is usually authentic but sometimes displaced.
 Matthew collected sayings from different occasions into large discourse blocks (the Sermon on the Mount, the Mission Discourse, the Parables Discourse, etc.), while Luke generally preserved their original contexts.
-The UPDV retains 76% of this material, sometimes restoring the Lukan order.
+The UPDV retains 76% of these verses, sometimes restoring the Lukan order.

 - Where Matthew stands alone (Sondergut), the text is most suspect.
-Only 22% of Matthew's unique material is retained in the UPDV.
+Only 22% of Matthew's unique verses are retained in the UPDV.
 The rest consists of editorial additions: the infancy narrative, prophecy fulfillment formulas, eschatological amplifications, and narrative embellishments.

 Patterns of Modification